profolsen/Footnote/README.md

 :string is 'I am happy.'
 </pre>
-In this example, :string is the address of the first character in the string 'I am happy.' a null character (ASCII code 0) is always appended on the end of strings created in this way.
+In this example, :string is the address of the first character in the string 'I am happy.'
+A null character (ASCII code 0) is always appended on the end of strings created in this way.
 Please note that there are no escape sequences for strings available.